Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 Ants in Kitchen Cupboards

-Remove all items from your cupboard so that you can clean them properly.
-Wipe down all surfaces (including cupboard doors and walls) with the water/vinegar solution and ensure no crumbs or sticky messes are left behind.
+Afterward, remove all items from your cupboard so that you can clean them properly.
+Wipe down all surfaces (including cupboard doors and walls) with the water and vinegar solution and ensure no crumbs or sticky messes are left behind.

 Ants Under Kitchen Sink